 To capture the essence, if not the historical particulars, of the regions on the decay

 We have arguably entered the Anthropocene – ‘a new geologic era, defined by unprecedented human disturbances over earth’s ecosystems’.
-In this era, climatic integrity of natural, pastoral landscapes in emerging economies like India is endangered.
-Contemporary India is going through intensifying process of land development to facilitate rapid urbanisation.
-As a result of this speedy development, many of the greener pastures in the rural hinterlands of Indian subcontinent are developing into post-industrial zones deeply affecting the corporal as well as socio-cultural climate.
-Consequently, these areas are decaying as sylvan landscapes to become homogenized sites making the transitions complex to grasp on the background of their traditionally rich culture and history.
-Ongoing project Decomposing Landscape creates a discursive rather than an immersive situation using digital mediation to facilitate in-depth and contemplative observation of such transitive landscapes.
+In this era, the climatic balance of natural landscapes in many developed as well as developing and re-emerging economies are endangered.
+Many parts of the contemporary world are going through intensifying process of land development to facilitate rapid urbanization and industrialization.
+As a result of this speedy development, the pastoral landscapes are developing into industrial zones deeply affecting the environmental as well as socio-cultural climate.
+Consequently, these areas are decaying as bucolic landscapes to become homogenized industrial sites making the transitions complex to grasp on the background of their rich culture and locative history.
+Ongoing project Decomposing Landscape creates a discursive situation instead of a traditionally immersive experience in media art, in order to facilitate an in-depth and contemplative observation of such transitive landscapes for affective engagement and public action.
 With a media anthropological approach, the project frames the slow decay of these sites with the help of digital convergence, staging augmented environments for site-specific interpenetration between sound, video and still images.
-Diffusing the sonic elements in the spatial practice of multi-channel moving image projection the final outcome of the project includes an Ambisonics sound composition and a multi-channel sound/video installation.
-The works have been developed through a meticulous collection of materials from various locations at India in extensive fieldwork (2009-2011) supported by Prince Claus Fund Amsterdam.
-This collection has been forming a digital archive to be used for realizing the work(s).
-The project aims to delineate gradual transfiguration of the developing societies in the wider public, using digital technology to mediate engendered sites in contemporary art.
+The final outcomes of the project include an Ambisonics sound composition, a multi-channel sound/video installation and works for VR.
+The project is being developed through a meticulous collection of materials from various representative locations starting with an initial phase of fieldwork (2009-2011) that was supported by Prince Claus Fund Amsterdam.
+These collections form a digital archive to be used for realizing the work(s).

 The multi-channel sound composition (developed during an artist residency at ICST, Zurich University of the Arts) has received the First prize in Computer and Electronic Music category of Computer Space festival, Sofia, Bulgaria, 2014, and released on Touch, London, March 2015.